mbdwey/simple-php-crud/README.md

 # simple-php-crud
-to evaluate my as PHP developer I hash been asked to do this task
+I d this example as a task requested from me to evaluate me as PHP developer.

 -----
 - Login page by username , password  , remember password
 - Make a web page to add-edit-delete categories - sub-categories(unlimited sub categories as tree ) & products inside any level in cat or sub-cat